NuevoFoundation/workshops/content/english/linux-basics/activity-5.md

 weight: 8
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/D5Y6LH0mBi0" alt="A YouTube video on Linux Basics Activity 5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p style="text-align: center;"><iframe width="50%" height="500px" src="https://www.youtube.com/embed/D5Y6LH0mBi0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 *Oh no. Some of our files might have been messed with!
 Let’s secure our notes, file1.
 We don't want a hacker to mess with these!*

 ### How do we limit access to our files?

 By giving users "permissions" on files!

 Permissions are a way for the computer to determine who has access to files and what they can do with those files.

 In Linux, there are three common types of access to a file that a user might request: "read", "write", or "execute".

 {{% notice note %}}

 "Read" access means that a user may open and read a file.
 "Read" access is often denoted with a `r` symbol.

 "Write" access means that a user may open and write to a file.
 This includes renaming and moving a file to a different location in the filesystem.
 "Write" access is often denoted with a `w` symbol.

 "Execute" access means that a user may attempt to run the file as a program.
 "Execute" access is often denoted with a `x` symbol.

 {{% /notice %}}